WakiMak/trentent.github.io-forked/_posts/2016-02-03-the-winlogon-notification-subscriber-termsrv-failed-a-critical-notification-event.md

   - |
     a:3:{s:7:"widgets";a:3:{i:0;a:21:{s:5:"title";s:8:"About Me";s:8:"subtitle";s:29:"Trentent Tye - Microsoft MVP ";s:4:"text";s:1851:"My name is Trentent Tye and I currently work out of Calgary, Alberta.

     I took a fun ride to where I am now.
 I started my career with VoodooPC (acquired by HP in 2006) in 2003 and developed an automated software deployment for them from the operating system to drivers and applications.
 I then designed the award winning Omen chassis, integrated water-cooling, and then worked on the other product lines to bring that success to them.
 When HP bought VoodooPC I worked on the design and review systems of the HP Blackbird systems, winning multiple awards.
-During 2008 HP shutdown the Canada branch of VoodooPC and I moved onto working for Healthcare and Oil and Gas organizations providing IT support as an Active Directory administrator than as a Citrix XenApp administrator.
-As a Citrix XenApp administrator I was introduced to the AppV technologies and immediately saw the value that they offer to providing a consistent application delivery mechanism as well as the ease of upgrading or running multiple versions simultaneously.
+During 2008 HP shutdown the Canada branch of VoodooPC and I moved onto working for Healthcare and Oil and Gas organizations providing IT support as an Active Directory administrator than as a Citrix & administrator.
+As a Citrix & administrator I was introduced to the AppV technologies and immediately saw the value that they offer to providing a consistent application delivery mechanism as well as the ease of upgrading or running multiple versions simultaneously.
 I became hooked onto the technology and have been exploring its advantages and limitations ever since.

     I enjoy learning new technologies and what they can offer and working to implement them.
 I like pushing the boundaries of best practices and understanding why things are and if they can be better.
 I love learning and try to keep up with technologies and this blog is a result of my progress in this journey.
 I originally started it to document simple things I found useful but it has evolved to showing how I have solved issues, how issues that can't be solved might be managed and to demonstrate some features that aren't overly visible.